THERE IS NO CURE FOR NEUROFIBROMATOSIS.

 The Children’s Tumor Foundation (CTF) and Cupid’s Charity are both 501(c)(3) non-profit organizations.
 CTF prides itself on its 4-Star Charity Navigator rating, spending over 80% of its revenue on programs and research.
 The Children’s Tumor Foundation was established in 1978 as the first grassroots organization dedicated to finding treatments for NF.
 Today, CTF is a highly recognized, national, non-profit foundation, and a model for innovative research endeavors.

 CTF’s point of pride is in the NF clinical trials, which will result in approved treatments for patients.
 The Foundation’s research initiatives have generated 116 preclinical studies that have led to 16 clinical trials, including the advancement of the drug Selumetinib, which has been shown to shrink tumors over 70% of the time in NF1 patients.
-Selumetinib has been granted ‘Orphan Drug Designation’ by the FDA.
+Selumetinib has been granted ‘Breakthrough Therapy Designation’ by the FDA.

 WHAT YOU NEED TO KNOW ABOUT NF